Open-EO/openeo-python-client/docs/udf.rst

 Logging from the UDFs
 ==============================

-In some cases, users might want to use print statements within a UDF so that they can monitor their results that makes debugging easier.
-One possible way is to use ``inspect`` logging function in the UDF.
+In some cases, you may want to log information from your user defined function, for instance to provide debug information or to log warnings.
+You can use the :py:class:`~openeo.udf.debug.inspect` logging function to achieve this.

-For example, in the previous example of rescaling an RGB image(from SENTINEL2_L2A), suppose user want to keep a log of array shape encountered within a UDF::
+For example, in the previous example of rescaling an RGB image(from SENTINEL2_L2A), suppose you want to keep a log of array shape encountered within a UDF::

     # Create a UDF object from inline source code.